 - From Bloor Subway: Get off at Spadina and then take the Spadina Streetcar direct to Harbourfront

-Yonge and Dundas is where you'll find the main square of Toronto.
+Yonge and Dundas is where you'll find the main square of Toronto; Yonge and Dundas Square.
 It's not quite Times Square, but it is a large square filled with billboards, a pedestrian scramble and plenty of food and entertainment.

 Watch street performers from the sidewalk or catch an organized event at Dundas Square.
 There are cooling fountains in the summer and there is always an event taking place at the square.

-Things to see in Toronto near Yonge and Dundas
+Things to do at Yonge and Dundas Square

 Eaton Centre – Huge shopping centre with all name brand stores, including Apple Store, Saks Fifth Avenue, Nordstrom, and Saks Food Hall by Pusateries.

-Food Stalls - Just north of Dundas Square at Ryerson University is a block filled with food truck.
+Food Stalls - Just north of Dundas Square at Ryerson University is a block filled with food trucks.
 Choose some quick eats like pitas, cepes or burritos.

 Ed Mirvish Theatre – Catch a live show at the Ed Mirvish or Wintergarden Theatres located directly on Yonge Street just south of Dundas.